 It is crucial that public health and COVID-19 information is available and able to be understood by everyone, including people with disabilities.
 Our guide will help you make sure your communications are as inclusive as possible.

-Visit the website of the International Disability Alliance to learn more about the campaign to ensure public health information around the world is accessible to everyone, or read the statement from Sightsavers CEO Caroline Harper to find out how we are responding to the COVID-19 pandemic.
+Visit the website of the International Disability Alliance to learn more about the campaign to ensure public health information around the world is accessible to everyone, or read the statement from our CEO to find out how we are responding to the pandemic.